-30 Days of Intentional Homemaking: Day 13
+30 Days Of Intentional Homemaking: Day 13

 Being a homemaker means that you have a lot on your plate every day.
 Whether you stay home full time or work outside the home, homemaking is a challenge.
 Many of us were not well prepared for the role of homemaking.
-In fact, many of us often feel overwhelmed when it comes to managing a home, using our time efficiently, and raising a family.
+In fact, many women often feel overwhelmed when it comes to managing a home, using our time efficiently, and raising a family.

 It’s a balancing act for sure and sometimes there is no way to do everything you want to be doing and still keep a neat and orderly home.
 One thing we all have in common is that we each have 24 hours in a day.
 No more, no less.

-If you find yourself trying to fit too much into your day, you may need to make some hard decisions about what to let go.
+If you find yourself trying to fit too much into your day, you may need to make some hard decisions about what to let go of.
 Decluttering your home will lessen the need to clean your home as much.
 Have you ever felt like you spend too much time putting stuff away, organizing stuff, or moving stuff that has no “home?”
 It’s not fun!